COMMON QUESTIONS & CONCERNS

 YES!
 We can offer you the savings of imports with the convenience of buying local.
 We have family- owned factories in China that we deal with.
 This eliminates issuses that arise when you use other companies.
 China is a relationship base culture and really no relationship is better than family.

-Is there any information I should read as a first time China buyer?
+Is there any information I should read as the first time China buyer?

 There are libraries of information, both on the web and in print – for a short and to the point briefing, we created this First time China Buying Guide.